KingSolomon1954/cpp-bootstrap/Readme.md

 separate makefile target is available for when you want focus on this area.

-Note that the latest code coverage report will be included as part of the site documentation provided the coverage report is available at the time `make docs` is invoked.
-If no coverage report is available, then the last code coverage report to be published remains.
+The code coverage report is included and published as part of the site documentation.
+A newer code coverage report replaces a previous one provided the newer coverage report is available at the time `make docs` is invoked.
+If no coverage report is available at that time, then the last published code coverage report remains.

 ## Getting Started